sruangwan/replication-human-factors-code-review/README.md

     chisq <- t(ep_df["Chi-Square"])
     pvalue <- t(ep_df["P"])

-    #Combine the power of explanatory and the statistical significance as a result of single iteration
+    #Combine the power of explanatory and the statistical significance as an output of single iteration
     cbind(chisq, pvalue)
 }
 ```